chanzuckerberg/miniwdl/docs/runner_advanced.md

 Except as needed for workflow orchestration (e.g. scatter arrays), pass large datasets through Files instead of WDL data structures (Arrays, Maps, structs, etc.).
 Excessively large WDL data structures might bottleneck the workflow, as they're handled within the miniwdl orchestrator process.

-Passing large `Array[File]` through task inputs/outputs (more than dozens of files, regardless of their individual sizes) can be especially costly, due to overhead localizing and mounting each one into the task's container.
+Passing large `Array[File]` (more than dozens of files, regardless of their individual sizes) through task inputs can be especially costly, due to overhead localizing and mounting each file into the task's container.
 Instead, consider `Directory` inputs/outputs (available in the WDL `development` version), or consolidating the files into tar or zip archives to extract inside the task.

 ### Read-only input files